 If music is too distracting for you or your puppy, turn on a fan for white noise or use a sound machine.
 I personally use the SNOOZ white noise machine listed below.
 I love the convenience of setting a timer with an app and being able to change the pitch as needed to block out city noise outside.
 You can also check out YouTube for long playlists of calming music for dogs or find them on Spotify to play on your smart speaker.
 Or consider setting up a dog-specific speaker, like this one, which comes preloaded with over an hour of Through a Dog's Ear music on an SD card (also available through YouTube), specifically created to help calm anxious or fearful dogs.

 When Do Puppies Start Sleeping Through the Night?

 Most puppies will sleep through the night by the time they’re about 4 months (16 weeks) old.
 But with some help, diligence, and proactive training, you may be able to get your puppy there even earlier!

-Just remember, it’ll all be worth it in the end — for both of you.
+Every puppy is different and yours may need more or less time to acclimate and settle at night.
+Just remember, your patience, compassion, and consistency will be worth it in the end — for both of you.

 Beyond setting up their sleeping area to be more conducive to longer sleep, there are some training techniques you can start as well — learn how in Crate Training Your Puppy at Night.